 Step 3: Remove the Spines

-Collard green spines are very tough and need to be removed before cooking.
+Collard green spines are very tough and need to be removed before cooking to create a pot of tender, silky greens.

 One